 Cost and booking

 Headline rates win a point-to-point booking more than any other car-service product, because P2P is a fixed-price run by definition.
-The scenarios below use the Detailed Drivers published P2P sheet.
+The scenarios below use the Detailed Drivers published rate sheet.

 Solo executive sedan run.
-A downtown-to-Midtown meeting run prices at the DD published sedan P2P rate of $100, flat, before tolls and gratuity.
-The same run on app-based rideshare during a Friday-evening surge can exceed that with no guaranteed vehicle or screened chauffeur.
-For a single rider on a known A-to-B run, the flat sedan rate is the cleanest price in the category.
+A downtown-to-Midtown meeting run books off the DD Executive Sedan rate of $100/hour on a two-hour minimum — $200 for the block, tolls and fuel included, gratuity separate.
+The same run on app-based rideshare during a Friday-evening surge floats with demand and offers no guaranteed vehicle or screened chauffeur; the DD block holds its number and reserves the car and driver.

 Premium S-Class transfer.
-A hotel-to-event premium transfer prices at the DD published S-Class P2P rate of $250, flat.
-The S-Class P2P rate buys the premium cabin for a fixed-address run where the arrival vehicle matters.
+A hotel-to-event premium transfer books off the DD S-Class rate of $170/hour on a two-hour minimum — $340 for the block, flat and no-surge.
+The S-Class buys the premium cabin for a fixed-address run where the arrival vehicle matters.

 Group Sprinter transfer.
-A wedding-party or conference-group transfer of 8-14 people prices at the DD published Sprinter P2P rate of $450 (on a three-hour minimum), flat — the whole group A-to-B in one cabin, cheaper and cleaner than three sedans.
+A wedding-party or conference-group transfer of 8-14 people books off the DD Sprinter rate of $200/hour on a three-hour minimum — $600 for the block, flat — the whole group A-to-B in one cabin, cheaper and cleaner than three sedans.
 The industry-estimate group operators run a comparable flat group P2P.

 For a sedan P2P, same-day or next-day booking is usually fine when capacity holds; for the S-Class or Sprinter tier, or for peak commuting and event nights, book a day or two ahead.
-The DD booking line is +1 888 420 0177, and the SoHo dispatch confirms the flat P2P rate at booking with no surge language.
+The DD booking line is +1 888 420 0177, and the SoHo dispatch confirms the hourly rate and any airport flat at booking with no surge language.

 Verification